 Lead paint was commonly used in homes built before 1978, when it was banned in the United States due to its harmful effects on health, particularly in children, animals, and pregnant women.
 If you own an old home with lead paint, it is important to safely remove it to protect yourself and your family from lead poisoning.

-- Prepare the area: Before starting the removal process, it is important to prepare the area.
-Cover the floors and furniture with plastic sheeting to protect them from the lead dust.
-You should also seal off the room with plastic sheeting to prevent the dust from spreading to other areas of your home.
+- Prepare the area: Before starting the removal process, we prepare the area.
+We cover the floors and furniture with plastic sheeting to protect them from lead dust.
+We also seal off the room with plastic sheeting to prevent the dust from spreading to other areas of your home.

 - Gather all lead chips: Lead chips can also pose a danger, especially if they are ingested by young children.
 The chips can easily come loose from the surface and be picked up and ingested by curious children, leading to lead poisoning.
 It is important to safely remove all lead paint chips, not just those that are airborne as dust.
 Lead dust, however, is particularly dangerous as it can easily be inhaled and ingested and can remain in the environment for a long time.
 Therefore, it is important to take all necessary precautions to prevent the spread of lead dust during the removal process.

-- Clean up: After removing the lead paint, it is important to clean up the area thoroughly.
-Use a HEPA vacuum to clean up any dust or debris, and then wipe down surfaces with a damp cloth.
-Dispose of the cloth and vacuum bag in the same manner as the paint chips.
+- Clean up: After removing the lead paint, cleaning up the area thoroughly is important.
+We use a HEPA vacuum to clean up any dust or debris and then wipe down surfaces with a damp cloth.
+We dispose of the cloth and vacuum bag in the same manner as the paint chips.

 In conclusion, removing lead paint from an old home can be a dangerous and complex process.
-It is important to take the necessary precautions to protect yourself and your family from lead poisoning.
-If you are unsure about how to safely remove lead paint, it is best to hire a professional to do the job.
+We take all the necessary precautions to protect your family and pets from lead poisoning.
+This is not something to tackle yourself.
+The EPA always recommends to hire a certified professional to do the job.

 My Three Sons Professional Painting & Remodeling is certified by the EPA to remove lead paint safely and dispose of it properly.
 We are your lead paint removal specialists in Lexington.
 Please give is a call to take a look at your project at 859-321-7344